brillout/wildcard-api/docs/readme.template.md

 While gRPC supports all kinds of platforms (Go, Python, Java, C++, etc.) Wildcard only supports the Node.js & browser stack.
 This allows Wildcard to have a simple design and to be super easy to use.

+If all you want is your React/Vue/Angular frontend to access data from your server, then the easiest and quickest option is to use RPC.
+And, if your server is a Node.js server, then you can use
+Wildcard to easily and quickly create an RPC API.

 On the other hand,
 REST and GraphQL are better suited for APIs consumed by third parties.
 For example, Facebook has a GraphQL API which is very fitting as it allows any third party to extensively access Facebook's social graph.

-In short:
+To sum up:
 - You want to expose your data to the world?
 Use REST/GraphQL.
 - You want to expose your data to yourself?
 Use RPC.

-If all you want is your React/Vue/Angular frontend to access data from your server, then the easiest and quickest option is to use RPC.
-And, if your server is a Node.js server, then you can use
-Wildcard to easily and quickly create an RPC API.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path